kube-reporting/metering-operator/Documentation/dev/debugging.md

 ## Metering Ansible Operator
 Metering uses the ansible-operator to watch and reconcile resources in a cluster environment.

-When debugging a failed Metering install, it can be helpful to view the Ansible logs or status of your `MeteringCon***REMOVED***g` custom resource.
+When debugging a failed Metering install, it can be helpful to view the Ansible logs or status of your `MeteringConfig` custom resource.

 ##### Accessing Ansible Logs
 There are a couple of ways of accessing the Ansible logs depending on how you installed the Metering resources.